szxp/mux/README.md

  * Dynamic parameter values are available in the request's context.
  * The router implements the http.Handler interface.
  * Safe for concurrent use by multiple goroutines.
- * Only standard library dependecies.
+ * Only standard library dependencies.
  * Go 1.7+ supported.

 ## Working exmaple